Azure/container-upstream/process/graduation_guidelines.md

 - Set a clear, documented versioning scheme
 - Show significant progress toward achieving [Core Infrastructure Initiative Best Practices Badge](https://bestpractices.coreinfrastructure.org/)
   - Should have
-    - Unit tests and integration tests covering a majority of the codebase
+    - UT covering a majority of the codebase
+    - E2E tests covering 100% of all supported features/functionality
     - Linting
     - Static analysis (where appropriate)
     - An initial security review